 Only about 5% of all diabetics have type 1 diabetes, the rest fall into the much larger category of type 2 diabetes.
 With this particular disease, the pancreas will first attempt to flood the body with extra insulin in order to balance out its blood glucose levels.
-Your cells will then begin to become desensitized to these high levels of insulin, and will become resistant towards this hormone.
+Your cells will then begin to become desensitized to these high levels of insulin and will become resistant to this hormone.

 If corrections are not made during the early stage (prediabetes), then the pancreas will be unable to continually increase its insulin production, and type 2 diabetes will eventually develop.

 Another form of diabetes that can be corrected if treated early on is known as gestational diabetes.
 This specific disease occurs during the gestational period, or when a woman is pregnant.